I cannot begin to write about my amazing experiences in

 Micha and I presented them with our costume goodies, and I began to mix our drinks.
 Luckily, they both loved the tidbits that Micha and I had picked out for them.
 We caught up and drank for a little more than an hour before heading to the Lumpenball.

-As we walked to the Rheingoldhalle, our minds tingled in enjoyment from the alcohol.
+Rheingoldhalle, our minds tingled in enjoyment from the alcohol.

 We entered the massive structure, which was "decked to the nines" for the Wild West Party.